Chrizey91/LightControl/README.md

 An easy to use smart light bundle with an Android app and Arduino firmware

 # Hardware
 For the Android app you need an Android device with enabled developer mode.
-To find out how to do that search for `developer mode <your phone name>` in Google.
+To find out how to do that search for `developer mode <your phone name>` in Google (this won't be neccessary in the future).

 For the WiFi chip the [ESP-01](https://de.aliexpress.com/item/2015-New-version-1PCS-ESP8266-serial-WIFI-model-ESP-01-Authenticity-Guaranteed-Internet-of-things/32473490612.html?spm=a2g0x.search0604.3.8.57764e91Kf4tD3&s=p&ws_ab_test=searchweb0_0,searchweb201602_2_10065_10068_10547_319_317_10548_10696_10084_453_10083_454_10618_10304_10307_10820_10821_537_10302_536_10902_10843_10059_10884_10887_321_322_10103,searchweb201603_56,ppcSwitch_0&algo_expid=e4b3ea0e-5d82-4207-b919-74437895bfe9-1&algo_pvid=e4b3ea0e-5d82-4207-b919-74437895bfe9&transAbTest=ae803_3) was used in our case.
 But in theory any WiFi chip that is compatible with the ESP8266 Arduino Core should work.